 This operator places a higher priority on the left expression.
 It is useful if you want to prefix a sequence with another sequence composed of some of the same characters.
 For example, one can consume leading whitespace before tokenizing a sequence of whitespace-separated words as in:

-'''

-( ' ' <: ( ' '+ | [a-z]+ ) )
+main := (' ' >start %fin) <: (' ' \$ws | [a-z] \$alpha);

-'''

 Left-guarded concatenation is equivalent to the following: